-<TX1>As already mentioned, attention can be turned to the now moment and to the emotions that arise in the now.
+As already mentioned, attention can be turned to the now moment and to the emotions that arise in the now.
 How does this affect the emergence of expectations?
 According to the mentioned dynamic of sedimentation, emotional expectations can be reinforced by each “instance”.
 Turning our attention to a particular kind of emotion reinforces repetitive patterns or habitualities: Every time I actively attend to an emotion a chain of intentions connected to it -including expectations- is triggered.
 Although this cannot be found in an explicit form in Husserl’s work, there are descriptive elements to substantiate the claim that by actively privileging a particular kind of emotion in the present, a new dynamic of habitualities can arise, a dynamic that could give way to the emergence of new expectations in the future, and regarding the future.
 As I understand it, commitment to values is a central moment of this reconfiguration: I must acknowledge the value of an emotion and acknowledge it as (more) positive, approve of it and commit to it, in order to engage in the process of self-reconfiguration.
 Husserl´s reflections on renewal tend in this direction.
 The notion of “renewal” means that human beings can regulate their life according to evidence, that they do not have to simply follow blind tendencies, but can act on the basis of their own motivations and insights.
 A responsible life is able to strive for justification.
-Renewal involves the possibility of working on and self-shaping not only our cognitive insights but also our emotional dispositions towards the world.
+Renewal involves the possibility of working on and self-shaping not only our cognitive insights but also our emotional dispositions toward the world.

-<TX2>The above-sketched themes refer to some of the conditions for a reconfiguration of passivity from activity: (1) making the present a phenomenon in which we can focus is (2) a condition for observing the emotions that arise in the now, which, in turn, (3) allows us to take a position towards them, that (4) could eventually favor the development of new habitualities.
-In this way, with the tools offered by Husserlian phenomenology, a possible stratification of levels towards conscious waking experience has been outlined.
+The above-sketched themes refer to some of the conditions for a reconfiguration of passivity from activity: (1) making the present a phenomenon in which we can focus is (2) a condition for observing the emotions that arise in the now, which, in turn, (3) allows us to take a position toward them, that (4) could eventually favor the development of new habitualities.
+In this way, with the tools offered by Husserlian phenomenology, a possible stratification of levels toward conscious waking experience has been outlined.
 It was not my aim to argue that phenomenology necessarily involves or is any kind of meditative praxis.
 Concrete empirical aspects have not yet been taken into account.
 This “top down” path from the highest levels of active life into the lower levels of passive life is a possibility motivated by how the acts involved are described by Husserl.
 That is, these are essential possibilities based on the essence of acts, not a necessary matter of a concrete praxis.
 By analyzing the emotional dimension, I have tried to show that, in the framework of Husserlian phenomenology, although passivity is the necessary condition of activity, activity can reconfigure the passive dimension that pre-delineates present and future activity.
 In my view, these considerations are not only relevant for debates about mindfulness but also for a fuller understanding of Husserlian phenomenology itself as a philosophy of renewal.

-<H1>Concluding remarks
+Concluding Remarks